Are you a workshop organizer or facilitator?

 Expectations for Coalitions:

-- Attempt to have at least 50 participants at the workshop
+- Attempt to have at least 10 participants at the workshop

 - Promote your workshop in the weeks leading up to it

-- Facilitate the approximately four-hour workshop the day of
+- Facilitate the workshop the day of

 We have created a simple Contact List template that all Coalitions are welcome to download and use to keep up with who they plan to contact to attend their workshop.
 This template is an Excel file format.